casperr04/link-shortener-spring/README.md

 ```

 ## Endpoints
-By default, documentation on the endpoints will be available on /swagger-ui/index.html.
-* You can disable this in application properties with ```springdoc.swagger-ui.enabled=false```

 The API is pretty simple, with two endpoints.
 The first one will let you create a redirect URL, given an original link, on ```/link```
 ```
 {